Your cart is empty

 • Tripping over toys or carpets

-• Falls down stairs
+• Falls on stairs

 • open window or balcony

-• measures the temperature (fever can be a trigger)
+• Measures the temperature (fever can be a trigger)